Top 12 Mill Operator Skills to Put on Your Resume

 5. Machine Maintenance

-Machine maintenance for a Mill Operator involves the regular inspection, cleaning, lubrication, and repair of milling equipment to ensure optimal operation, prevent breakdowns, and extend the machine's lifespan.
+Machine maintenance covers inspection, cleaning, lubrication, adjustment, and repair to keep milling equipment humming and extend lifespan.

 Why It's Important